Heat exchangers

 heat as possible from waste gases.
 Heat exchangers have lots of

-exchangers to work more efficiently, and if you have a refrigerator
+to heat up hot water, and if you have a refrigerator

 or an air-conditioner in your home, those are